 “Handle It” and “Weight Of Your World” co-written by Stoll Vaughan

 “The blues to me has always been about the feeling.
 And that’s what I loved about it.
-Some people think the blues are sad, but for me it’s the release of emotion into musical expression.
 The blues is honest.
 It’s life.
 It’s so real.
-There’s so much feeling.
-There is comfort in knowing that others have the same pain.
-We’re all in it together.”
+When it hits, all the other bullshit just fades away.”